Nikunj-Sahani/BSCP..-..BurpSuite-Certified-Practitioner/Stage-2. Practitioner Labs/PRACTITIONERLAB.md

 > - When you enter wrong credential continuosly for login, You got a message.
 > - Copy the message - **Invalid username or password**
 - **Go to Grep - Match**
-- Paste the message here.
+- Paste the message in Grep-match box.
 > - Invalid username or password
 - Now Start the attack